28anmol/roguelike_game/README.md

-# :mage: Terminal Roguelike Game in C
+# :mage: Terminal Roguelike Game in C :mage:

 A simple yet powerful **roguelike game** built from scratch in **C** using **ncurses**.